Christmas in the Regency and Victorian Eras

 The children played nursery games—notably Snap Dragon—a doozy of a game which would never fly today!
 A large bowl of brandy and raisins would be brought out in a shallow bowl.
 Lights were snuffed and the brandy lit on fire.
 The kids would have to try and grab a raisin out of the bowl and eat it quickly, without getting burned.
 Not something we would do today, with our kids!

 There were traditional foods for the Christmas feast.
-A boar’s head was a special treat, or the main dish might be a turkey or a goose.
+A boar’s head was a special treat, or a roast of venison but for many the main dish might be a turkey or a goose.
 Special sides were plum pudding—which took weeks to make—gingerbread, and syllabub—a thick drink made of spiced ale or cider and cream.
+Check out Deb Marlowe's Historical Kitchen for a video of me making syllabub!